UeenHuynh/MGMA_2024/lecture10/Denovo_assembly/README.md

 The `grep` command is particularly useful for extracting contig names and associated information.
 It can be enhanced with options such as -c to count total contigs, or by piping results to head, tail, or both to focus on top or bottom contigs.

 ```
-# Count total number of contigs:
+# Count total number of contigs
 $ grep -c "^>" contigs.fasta

-# Display the lengths of the 5 largest contigs:
+# Display the lengths of the 5 largest contigs
 $ grep "^>" contigs.fasta | head -n 5

-# Display the lengths of the 20 smallest contigs:
+# Display the lengths of the 20 smallest contigs
 $ grep "^>" contigs.fasta | tail -n 20

-# Display the lengths of contigs 100 to 110:
+# Display the lengths of contigs 100 to 110
 $ grep "^>" contigs.fasta | head -n 110 | tail -n 10
 ```